dnorthcote/PyCNC/README.md

 ![](https://cloud.githubusercontent.com/assets/8740775/26766365/14796b54-4999-11e7-8ca2-9428a45878ab.png)

+YAYY!
 PyCNC is a free open-source high-performance G-code interpreter and CNC/3D-printer controller.
 It can run on a variety of Linux-powered ARM-based boards, such as Raspberry Pi, Odroid, Beaglebone and others.
 This gives you a flexibility to pick a board you are most familiar with, and use everything